-The Baytown Office of Emergency Management (OEM) works with City departments, local agencies, industry, community groups and non-profit organizations to plan, prepare, respond and recover to emergencies or disasters that affect the Baytown community.
+The Baytown Fire Department's Emergency Management Division works with City departments, local agencies, industry, community groups and non-profit organizations to plan, prepare, respond and recover to emergencies or disasters that affect the Baytown community.

-The Office of Emergency Management also works closely with the Greater Baytown Area Local Emergency Planning Committee (LEPC) to ensure the community is prepared for a hazardous materials incident.
-For more information about the LEPC and how you can get prepared, visit http://baytownlepc.wixsite.com/baytown-lepc.
+The BFD Emergency Management Division also works closely with the Greater Baytown and Chambers County Local Emergency Planning Committee (LEPC) to ensure the community is prepared for a hazardous materials incident.
+For more information about the LEPC and how you can get prepared, visit https://www.gbcclepc.com.

 Learn how you can become better prepared for all hazards by visiting the Get Prepared section of our website.